 There are several alternatives available to a taxpayer who cannot pay a delinquent tax liability.
-If the taxpayer does not qualify for an offer in compromise or cannot afford an installment agreement, bankruptcy may be a viable option.
-In many circumstances, bankruptcy may be the best option for resolving a tax problem.
-Additionally, unlike an offer in compromise or an installment agreement, a bankruptcy may have the added benefit of addressing other liabilities, such as state taxes and nontax debt, thus providing a more complete solution to the taxpayer’s financial problems.
-Before declaring bankruptcy, it is important to know that tax debt must meet certain criteria to be dischargeable in bankruptcy.
+If the taxpayer does not qualify for an offer in compromise or cannot afford an installment agreement, filing for bankruptcy may be a viable option.
+In many circumstances, bankruptcy may be the best choice for resolving a tax problem.
+Additionally, unlike an offer in compromise or an installment agreement, a bankruptcy may have the added benefit of addressing other liabilities, such as state taxes and non-tax debt, thus providing a more complete solution to the taxpayer’s financial problems.
+Before filing for bankruptcy, it is important to know that tax debt must meet certain criteria to be dischargeable in bankruptcy.

 Examples of taxes that are not dischargeable:

 A. Tax that qualifies as a priority tax, as follows:

 - Income taxes for which the due date of the return, including extensions, is within three years before the date of the filing of the bankruptcy, will be a priority claim